hugoalh/NodeJS.MoreArray/.github/SECURITY.md

 ### Contact

-Send an email to anyone who listed here (click the link to obtain the email address).
+Send an email to anyone who listed in here (click the link to obtain the email address).

 - [hugoalh](https://github.com/hugoalh)